 I have also used a plastic worm in the upper dropper position with great success.
 You can see my favorite worms for trout and steelhead on my page Fishing With Worms For Trout and Steelhead: 10 Guide Tips.

 One of the reasons I like this steelhead jig setup so much on some rivers is because I don’t lose any jigs, especially if the bottom is full of logs and sticks.
-The splits shots might snag up and I might lose a bunch of split shots but split shots are easier and cheaper to replace than steelhead jigs.
+The split shots might snag up and I might lose a bunch of split shots but split shots are easier and cheaper to replace than steelhead jigs.

 I can also make the bottom tag as long as I want and there are times when I will make it 24 inches long to avoid the logs on the bottom.